YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 ### Evaluation Criteria:
 - Ships are tiered by their PvE PERFORMANCE first and foremost, but notes on notable PvP usage will be made if suitable.
-- Ships are tiered according to their ability to act as a STAND-ALONE UNIT; if a unit performs better in a specific composition or if certain conditions are met, it will be noted with a second tier mark.
+- Ships are tiered according to their ability to act as a STAND-ALONE UNIT; if a unit is strictly meant to be a supporter (eg. Vestal), performs better in a specific composition or under specific circumstances, it will be noted with a second tier mark.
 - Ships are compared to others in their OWN CLASS for tiering purposes; if two ships are have comparable stats and purpose, the least expensive one will be ranked higher.
 - Ships in a tier are listed alphabetically and in order of nationality (USS -> HMS -> IJN -> KMS).
-- All skill values mentioned are at MAX level.
+- All units are assumed to be MAXED (ie. lv100, BiS gear, SL10 across the board).
-- Auto performance is NOT taken into consideration.
-(AI is dumb and ships with more/better guns outperform the rest.)
+- Auto or Manual performance is not taken into consideration, unless it is specifically relevant to the unit.
 - Submarines will NOT be tiered until more data on their live, peak performance is collected.
 This will take a while, folks.